Kaabo Wolf Warrior 11

-The Wolf also features what they call an “electronic anti-lock brake system” (eABS), though it’s not a true ABS system on a car.
+The Wolf also features what they call an “electronic anti-lock brake system” (eABS), though it’s not a true ABS like on a car.
 On our test model, this came enabled by default.
 As you start to brake, this system will activate, quickly pulsing an electronic brake (via the motor) that is a little unnerving, but fairly strong.

 The stem folds down to allow the Wolf Warrior to be transported in SUV or truck (and possibly some hatchbacks), but this certainly isn’t the type of electric scooter that you fold up and carry onto the bus with you.

-When locked into the place, the folding mechanism is 100% absolutely rock solid with no dreaded stem wobble.
+When locked into the place, the folding mechanism is 100% rock solid with no dreaded stem wobble.

 Folding and unfolding the scooter is relatively easy.

 Unfolding the scooter consists of two steps: locking down a giant anodized handle (which feels rock solid when in place) and then inserting a giant metal safety pin for added safety.

 This type of folding mechanism is the best we’ve seen on a high-performance scooter.
 We can’t say enough good things about it.
 Hopefully, this becomes the standard for extreme performance scooters.